phat-plats/Blog/_posts/2016-02-07-Week-1-Status.markdown

 ## Brainstorming
 This week, our team as a whole spent about 2 hours brainstorming project ideas and writing them down.
 Some of the ideas we came up with included a barcode scanning application that shows environmental information, a QR-code scanning app for hard-of-hearing customers to order items at a restaurant, and a formula helper app to help students remember math and science formulas.

 ## Project Startup
 We decided as a team to build the barcode scanning app for finding environmental information.
-We envision that users will use the application to share information about the environmental effects of products, such as whether or not they’re recyclable, or whether they contain harmful pollutants.
+We envision that users will use the application to share information about the environmental effects of products, such as whether or not they're recyclable, or whether they contain harmful pollutants.

 ## Blog setup